Tips & tricks for monitoring and maintaining elaborate networks

 With this in mind, the network and devices should be designed and installed with ease of maintenance in mind. if it is possible.
 Devices should be easy to remove and replace or inspect and the network cables and power cables should also; be hidden but easy to find in the scenario that something needs to be replaced.

-Cable management is a bit of a "given" tip but it's always worth it to mention. Äeven if the NMEA 2000 cable ä ;r easy to handle, can NMEA 0183 a> cable routing can be a real nightmare if it is not handled correctly. red sweet.
+Cable management is a bit of a "given" tip but it's always worth it to mention. Äeven if the NMEA 2000 cable ä ;r easy to handle, can NMEA 0183 cabling can be a real nightmare if it is not handled correctly; very sweet.

 Apart from; n the physical layer and planning of the networks, it is also recommended; to have a couple of gateway devices installed that can provide you with network data.

-Exact the same principle can be applied with a NMEA 0183 to PC gateway as Actisense USG-2.
-The only difference is that this can only monitor the output of the device connected to it, so if you want to monitor several data streams, you need a multiplexer like NDC-5 is used to combine the NMEA 0183 sentences into an output before connecting to the USG-2.
+Exactly the same principle can be applied with a NMEA 0183 to PC gateway as Actisense USG-2 .
+The only difference is that this can only monitor the output of the device connected to it, so if you want to monitor several data streams, you need a multiplexer like NDC-5 is used to combine NMEA The 0183 sentences to an output before it is connected to USG-2.

-A good alternative to this if you're using trådlö ;s communication är Actisense W2K-1 Wireless Gateway.
+A good alternative to this if you föredrar trådlös communication är Actisense W2K-1 Wireless Gateway.
 The device is connected to the NMEA 2000 network and logs every bit of data to the internal SD card, and can also be configured to output data through a number of different formats.
-A common application of this is to use W2K-1 configured to output data in NMEA 0183, and an application like Navionics or OpenCPN.
+A common application of this is to use W2K-1 configured to output data in NMEA 0183, and an application such as Navionics or OpenCPN.

-The recently added Actisense-i the diagnostic capacity of W2K-1 adds an extra string to your bow when you ö monitors your network, as the device can now display a number of parameters and bits of information that give you a basic insight into what is happening right there; time on the network.
+The recently added Actisense-i the diagnostic capabilities of W2K-1 adds an extra layer to your bow when monitoring your network, as the device now can display a number of parameters and pieces of information that give you a basic insight into what is happening right there; time on the network.
 Thanks to W2K-1's ability to connect to another network as a client allows the vessel to be monitored on distance if there is a trådlös or 4G/5G connection on board.